-A new report from the National Assessment of Educational Progress found that the average eighth-grade reading score has declined in more than half of U.S. states — proof of our nation’s current reading crisis.
+A 2019 report from the National Assessment of Educational Progress found that the average eighth-grade reading score has declined in more than half of U.S. states — proof of our nation’s current reading crisis.

 Even if students are reading at grade level, it can still be difficult.
 For students who struggle with reading, comprehending content becomes increasingly difficult, and the desire to read in school or at home vanishes.

 My daughter, Danielle, struggled with reading from an early age.
 I worked with her teachers to implement any and every new strategy with little success.
 In fourth grade, we discovered that she has two learning disabilities, both processing and memory, and an ADD diagnosis.